charlesgabingxu/CODES/readme.md

 - Maven Apache 3.9.9
 - Mongodb-driver-sync-5.2.1.jar
-- Configuring environmental paths for apache maven -nAny IDE that supports Java
+- Configuring environmental paths for apache maven
+- Any IDE that supports Java

 Functions of the code
 Login and Register System